simp/pupmod-simp-simp/REFERENCE.md

      servers => ['yum.test.simp']
    }

- @example Describing a single server by FQDN
+ @example Describing a several servers  with FQDN and full url.
    # When classified to an CentOS 7 x86_64 host, this creates an os_updates
    # yumrepo with a 3-entry `baseurl` and a 3-entry `gpgkey`
    simp::yum::repo::local_os_updates {